OXID-eSales/oxideshop-facts/README.rst

 --------------------

 * master branch is compatible with OXID eShop compilation master
-* b-1.x branch is compatible with OXID eShop unreleased b-6.0.x up to b-6.2.x
+* b-1.x branch is compatible with OXID eShop compilation 6.x

 Bugs and Issues
 ---------------